MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Go to the **Help and Support** page, and then choose the **Attach debugger to this session** link under the **Troubleshooting** section.
 1. Next, to open a Visual Studio Code instance, you must accept to open **Allow an extension to open this URI?**.
 If you already have Visual Studio Code running that instance will open.
-1. Now, follow the steps 5-8 as described in the previous section [Open a page from the Page Inspector](devenv-troubleshoot-vscode-webclient.md#open-a-page-from-the-page-inspector).
+1. Now, follow the steps 5-8 described in the previous section [Open a page from the Page Inspector](devenv-troubleshoot-vscode-webclient.md#open-a-page-from-the-page-inspector).

 ## Good to know